 Yes.
 Deactivating your Apple ID does not cancel repairs that you already have in progress.

-Apple Support is helping me with something right now.
+Apple Support is helping me with something at the moment.
 Can I still get help when my account is deactivated?

 Apple Support can help you after your account is deactivated.
 However, you can't access any cases in progress while your account is inactive.